 Find out what to do if they come to your house and how to stop them from taking your belongings.

-What should you do if sheriff officers come to your home?
+What should you do if Sheriff Officers come to your home?

 Don’t let sheriff officers in when they come to your door.
-You’re under no obligation to allow a Sheriff officer in Scotland enter your home.
+You’re under no obligation to allow a Sheriff officer in Scotland to enter your home.

-What can sheriff officers do?
+What can Sheriff Officers in Scotland do?

 Sheriff officers usually only get involved after your local authority or creditor has taken you to court in Scotland.
 They have the legal power to remove and sell your belongings to pay your debts.
 If you let sheriff officer into your home, they can take: